UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Evaluation

 \subsection{Experimental Setup}

-\textbf{Compared Baselines.} We compare PIM-based MemANNS with CPU-based and GPU-based IVFPQ methods implemented using Faiss~\cite{faiss}, a popular ANNS library developed by Meta.
-There are other advanced works to accelerate ANNS methods.
-FANNS~\cite{vectorsearch-sc23} employs FPGA to accelerate the IVFPQ method but is limited by its device memory, making it unsuitable for billion-scale searches.
-ANNA~\cite{lee2022anna} designs specialized architecture to accelerate the IVFPQ method based on a simulator.
-Since MemANNS is based on real-world hardware, ANNA is not a suitable comparison.
-Juno~\cite{juno-asplos24} uses RT cores in GPUs to accelerate the IVFPQ method, but it achieves similar performance to Faiss on GPUs without RT cores, such as A100.
+\textbf{Compared Baselines.} We compare UpANNS with three baselines: PIM-naive, Faiss-CPU and Faiss-GPU.
+PIM-naive is the naive implementation of IVFPQ on PIM with our PIM resource management strategy.
+Faiss-CPU and Faiss-GPU adopt the CPU- and GPU-based implementations of IVFPQ from Faiss library~\cite{faiss}, the most popular ANNS library developed by Meta.

+While there are other advanced works to accelerate ANNS methods, their methodologies or hardware compatibility differ fundamentally from UpANNS.
+For example, FANNS~\cite{vectorsearch-sc23} accelerates IVFPQ using FPGAs but faces device memory constraints, limiting scalability to billion-scale datasets.
+Some studies~\cite{lee2022anna} optimizes IVFPQ via simulator-based architectures, thus are incomparable to UpANNS, which targets real-world hardware.
+To the best of our knowledge, no accessible PIM-based ANNS implementation exists for direct comparison.
+For example, Proxima~\cite{xu2023proxima} estimated its performance using an in-house simulator.
+To bridge this gap, we implemented a rigorous naive PIM baseline (PIM-naive) that serves as a foundation for UpANNS.
+Notably, the above works~\cite{lee2022anna,vectorsearch-sc23,xu2023proxima} all use Faiss as the state-of-the-art method, making it a reasonable choice for comparison.

-\textbf{Hardware Setup.} Table~\ref{tab:setup} shows the hardware specifications of the three compared solutions.
+\textbf{Hardware Setup.} Table~\ref{tab:setup} shows the hardware specifications of the four compared solutions.
+Except for the components noted, the remaining hardware is the same across all setups.
 For the CPU-based platform, we use two Intel Xeon Silver 4110@2.10GHz CPUs with 4 DDR4-2666Hz DRAM modules, providing 128 GB memory capacity and 85.3 GB/s bandwidth.
 We use one NVIDIA A100 GPU~\cite{gpu} with 80GB memory capacity and 1,935 GB/s bandwidth.
-For MemANNS, we use 7 UPMEME PIM modules, with 56 GB total memory capacity and 612.5 GB/s aggregated bandwidth.
+For PIM-naive and UpANNS, we use 7 UPMEME PIM modules, with 56 GB total memory capacity and 612.5 GB/s aggregated bandwidth.
 Existing study~\cite{falevoz2023energy} indicates that the peak power of each PIM DIMM is 23.22W, leading to 162W total peak power.

-\textbf{Benchmark.} We evaluate the compared baselines using two billion-scale datasets, namely the SIFT1B~\cite{jegou2011searching} and SPACEV1B~\cite{spacev}.
-The SIFT1B dataset is composed of 1 billion 128-dimensional vectors encoded into 16 dimensions.
+\textbf{Benchmark.} We evaluate the compared baselines using three billion-scale datasets, namely the DEEP1B~\cite{babenko2016efficient}, SIFT1B~\cite{jegou2011searching} and SPACEV1B~\cite{spacev}.
+The DEEP1B dataset contains 1 billion 96-dimensional vectors encoded into 12 dimensions.
+The SIFT1B dataset contains 1 billion 128-dimensional vectors encoded into 16 dimensions.
 The SPACEV1B dataset contains 1 billion 100-dimensional vectors encoded into 20 dimensions.
-Both datasets contain 10,000 query vectors and corresponding ground truths for recall calculation.
 We process 1,000 queries at a time.
-The optimizations in MemANNS do not impact the recall.
+The optimizations in UpANNS do not impact the accuracy.

 \textbf{Evaluation Metrics.} We compare different solutions mainly based on Query per second (QPS).
 For GPU-based Faiss, we also compare the QPS per Watt (QPS/W) to evaluate the cost-effectiveness of different solutions.